Argo Tea: History

 When the lease came up for renewal at the original location on April 30, 2013, the company did not extend the deal, but the company would open a “greenhouse” location, with mainly glass walls, near Rush Street the following month.
 By March 2013, bottle drinks, which they had begun in 2010 were 20% of the company's business.
 By that time Argo Tea had opened a business location in Beirut and had planned to follow that with one in Doha in April 2013.
 It also intended to open 2013 Middle East locations in Abu Dhabi, Dubai, Kuwait and Riyadh.
 By September 2013, Doha was opened and that month a second Beirut location opened.

+Argo Tea signed a licensing agreement in October 2016 with Caribou Coffee to open co-branded stores.

-In 2020, Argo Tea changed its focus from cafés to sale of bottled tea drinks, and it was acquired by Golden Fleece Beverages.
-It made an agreement with Walgreens to vend the bottled teas.
-The company still uses the Argo Tea name.
-Argo tea is the tenth largest seller of tea in the US.
+In 2020, Argo Tea refocused from operating cafés to sale of bottled tea drinks, and it was purchased by Golden Fleece Beverages.
+The company still uses the Argo Tea brand.
+Argo was noted as the tenth largest seller of tea in the US in March 2021.
+Golden Fleece Beverages filed for Chapter 11 bankruptcy protection in October 2021 after closing all of its company-owned cafes during the COVID pandemic.

+Sustainable foods company Planting Hope bought the company's intellectual property and most of its assets August 2023.
+Planting Hope plans to discontinue the manufacturing and distribution of Argo’s ready-to-drink tea products to focus on selling licenses to operators of branded cafes.
+At the time of the sale, Argo had eight remaining franchised cafes, all of which were located on College campuses and operated by food service companies.